 An objective is a clear statement of what you want to achieve.

 Measurable success criteria.
-Their purpose - definitely say if the objective has been achieved or not.
+Their purpose - say if the objective has been achieved or not.

 Interesting that framework rules are different for each company and it is a continuous process of self-improvement.